official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 change would not be unlawful if it was a consequence of the use of force permitted by international law.

-[^162] Minute Sedwill to Patey, 18 March 2002, ‘Iraq’.
+[^162]: Minute Sedwill to Patey, 18 March 2002, ‘Iraq’.
-[^163] Minute Grainger to PS [FCO], 21 March 2002, ‘Iraq: Regime Change’.
+[^163]: Minute Grainger to PS [FCO], 21 March 2002, ‘Iraq: Regime Change’.

 468

-The Report of the Iraq Inquiry462.
-Mr Ricketts sent a personal minute advising Mr Straw that:
+462. Mr Ricketts sent a personal minute advising Mr Straw that:

 “By sharing Bush’s broad objective, the Prime Minister can help shape how it is defined and the approach to achieving it.
 In the process he can bring home … some